Iheb-Kouki/odin-recipes/README.md

 # odin-recipes
-My First ever project with html. its a web page that contain recipes.
+My First ever project with html. its a web page that contains recipes.